Installation

 pip install databricks-labs-dqx==0.1.12

-DQX installation in a Databricks Workspace
+DQX installation as a Tool in a Databricks Workspace

 Once you install Databricks CLI, authenticate your current machine to your Databricks Workspace: